zac7777/Entropy/Entropy/Sets/Weapons/Hooks.md

 ---
 *I'm starting to learn you can put a sharp metal edge on basically anything and most objects will retain their original function*

+## Level 4
+#### Dull Scythe
+*Short, Manageable, Primitive, Common*

+Weight: 2kg

+One handed: +1 AP cost on "Swing"
+Two handed: -1 EP cost on all moves

+##### Actions

+*Swing:* 2 AP, Melee Range + 1m, 1d6 + Power slashing damage

+Accuracy: +12
+Critical: +7

+---

+*Pull:* 5 AP, Melee Range, 2d4 + 1 slashing damage, on critical hit the target is knocked

+Accuracy: +25
+Critical: +32

+---
+*A harvester of crops, a defender of the rural, a taker of souls to some*